wp-plugins/skype-online-status/readme.txt

 Tags: skype, skype button, online, status, online status, widget, widgets, post, posts, quicktag, tinymce Requires at least: 2.0
 Tested up to: 2.5.1
-Stable tag: 2.6.1.2
+Stable tag: 2.6.2.0

 Checks your Skype Online Status and allows you to add multiple, highly customizable and accessible Skype buttons to your blog through widget, post quicktag and/or template tag.

 == Description ==

 The plugin Skype Online Status allows you to add one or multiple, highly customizable and accessible (!)
 Skype buttons to your blog.
-You can pick any of the available Skype button themes that will show your online status and place them in your pages/posts content, in your sidebar via a widget or anywhere in your theme template files.
-The themes are mostly based on the themes you can find on http://www.skype.com/share/buttons/wizard.html but much more feature rich, like showing your online status in the alt text of the image and much more customizable, like setting your own texts in your own language for each available status.
-Even using a button to invoke normal phone calls or multichats or conference calls is possible!
+You can pick any of the available Skype button themes that will show your online status and place them in your pages/posts content (with a neat little Skype quicktag button in the WYSIWYG editor), in your sidebar via a widget or anywhere in your theme template files.

+Button themes are mostly based on the themes you can find on (Skype's button wizard page](http://www.skype.com/share/buttons/wizard.html "Skype buttons") but much more feature rich, like showing your online status in the alt text of the image, more accessible (!) and much more customizable, like setting your own Status texts in your blogs language.
+Even a button to invoke normal phone calls or multichats or conference calls is possible!
-This plugin has grown a lot since the start but it should be mentioned that it was built upon the neat little plugin Skype Button v2.01 by Anti Veeranna.
-Many thanks!

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

-Older versions have been developed for WordPress 2.0+ and 2.1+ but from version 2.6.1.0 upward, also for WordPress 2.5+.
+Older versions have been developed for WordPress 2.0+, 2.1+ and 2.3+ but from version 2.6.1.0 upward, the main development focus is on WordPress 2.5+.

-Read more on usage in the Quick Guide section of the Options > Skype Status page, available after installation.

 == Installation ==

-Note: When updating from version 2.5 or previous: please deactivate plugin and remove the old directories and files before uploading!
+Note: When grading from version 2.5 or previous: please deactivate plugin and remove the old directories and files before uploading!
+Or just use the auto-update feature on your Pugins page ;)

 Steps: